 - Open hot water faucets ever-so-slightly if it’s going to be especially cold – the warm running water will keep pipes warm.

 If you suspect you have a frozen pipe and aren’t confident in tackling the thawing process yourself, don’t worry.
-The pros at Ben Franklin Plumbing are always ready to help you keep your home and your pipes safe.
+The pros at Benjamin Franklin Plumbing are always ready to help you keep your home and your pipes safe.
+Call us for fast pipe thawing service in the Dallas area and help with all your plumbing needs.

 Frozen Pipe FAQ

 Eventually, yes.
 In Texas it’s likely that pipes will thaw sooner than later but extended winter storms can make frozen pipes a definite danger.
-If your pipes got frosty overnight but the forecast is warm, you’re probably fine.
-If you see long term cold ahead, don’t risk your pipes bursting, address the problem immediately.
+If your pipes become frosty overnight but the forecast is warm, you’re probably fine.
+If you see long-term cold ahead, don’t risk your pipes bursting, address the problem immediately.

 If the pipes in question are inside a wall, you have a few options: